AwalaApp/specs/rs002-pki.md

 ### Parcel Delivery Authorization (PDA)

-A specific type of endpoint certificate whereby Endpoint A instructs its gateway and its relaying gateway to accept parcels from Endpoint B to Endpoint A. If Endpoint A is private, the endpoint and its gateways MUST refuse parcels where the sender certificate is not a valid PDA.
+Given Endpoint A and Endpoint B, Endpoint A MAY instruct its gateway and its relaying gateway to accept parcels from Endpoint B by signing Endpoint B's certificate, which will result in a certificate chain called _Parcel Delivery Authorization_ (PDA).

+If Endpoint A is private, the endpoint and its gateways MUST refuse parcels where the sender certificate is not a valid PDA.

 Each PDA is a certificate chain formed of the following sequence (from leaf to root):